-Important Dates for the Midkiff family
+Early History of the Midkiff family

 This web page shows only a small excerpt of our Midkiff research.
 Another 84 words (6 lines of text) covering the years 1556, 1717, 1810, 1785, 1846, 1843 and are included under the topic Early Midkiff History in all our PDF Extended History products and printed products wherever possible.